YubicoLabs/fido-openssh-workshop/exercises/keys/README.md

 ssh-keygen -t ecdsa-sk -f ./id_ecdsa_sk -N ''
 ```

-Note that the passphrase doesn't make sense here.
+Note that a passphrase is not used here.
 The private key is stored on the security key, not in the private key file, so there is nothing that needs encryption.
+This does mean that someone that has physical access to the security key, as well as access to the private key file,
+can sign in on any server that trusts the public key.
+We will see [later](#user-verification) that there is a better way to prevent this from happening.

 - Using your Python virtual environment, run the script in the `tools` directory to inspect the private key file: